Djokovic won't play Paris Masters, leaving doubt over season

 Djokovic, who is the defending champion in Paris, has won a record 40 Masters titles in his career along with his 24 Grand Slam titles.

+Italy's Sinner claimed the Australian and US Open titles and also snatched Djokovic's world number one ranking.

-Carlos Alcaraz swept him off court in the Wimbledon final after succeeding him as French Open champion.
+Alcaraz swept him off court in the Wimbledon final after succeeding him as French Open champion although Djokovic gained a measure of revenge with victory over the 21-year-old Spaniard in the Olympic final.

-For the first time since 2017 he will end the season without a Grand Slam title.
+For the first time since 2017, Djokovic will end the season without a Grand Slam title.

 This year's Paris Masters takes place from October 28 to November 3.